Schur partition theorems via perfect crystal: Abstract

 \section{Abstract}

-We propose a generalization of Schur regular partitions for each odd integer $p\geq 3$.
-Applying Kashiwara crystal theory, we prove that the number of partitions of $n$ with this condition is equinumerous to the number of strict $p$-class regular partitions of $n$.
-At $p=3$, it is Schur's 1926 partition theorem found as a mod 6 analog of the Rogers-Ramanujan partition theorem (RRPT).
-The statement for $p=5$ was conjectured by Andrews in 1970s in a course of his 3 parameter generalization of RRPT and proved in 1994 by Andrews-Bessenrodt-Olsson with an aid of computer.
+Motivated by spin modular representations of the symmetric groups, we propose two generalizations of the Schur regular partitions for an odd integer $p\geq 3$.
+One forms a subset of the set of $p$-strict partitions, and the other forms that of strict partitions.
+We prove that each set has a basic $A^{(2)}_{p-1}$-crystal structure.
+For $p=3$, it reproves Schur's 1926 partition theorem, a mod 6 analog of Rogers-Ramanujan partition theorem (RRPT).
+For $p=5$, it gives a computer-free proof of a conjecture by Andrews during his 3-parameter generalization of RRPT, which was first proved by Andrews-Bessenrodt-Olsson.